nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ## Landscaping resources

-It's surprisingly easy to do.
+It feels incredibly daunting at first, but it's surprisingly easy to do.
+You have to start in small sections instead of taking on the whole yard in one big go.
+Unless you're hiring a landscaping company, then go for it.

 A great resource is the [Texas A&M Horticulture site](https://aggie-horticulture.tamu.edu/).
 There are all kinds of plants and ideas in there to make DIY landscaping simple and beautiful.
 Really all it takes is a lot of time...and some money, but mostly time.

 If you have a local discovery center or similar, keep an eye out for plant sales.
 They usually get them donated then sell them to help the center.
 Ours just had a sale and plants started at $2.50- you cannot beat it!
 It's hard for big box stores to compete, however they are more convenient.